Customer Story

-Less than two years after implementing the Cartegraph operations management system, the city of Lancaster, Ohio has automated over 12,500 tasks for three key departments with very diverse applications.
+Less than two years after implementing the OpenGov operations management system, the city of Lancaster, Ohio has automated over 12,500 tasks for three key departments with very diverse applications.
 And, having multiple departments on the same system makes it easier for the small IT department to provide support.

-Challenge
+The Challenge

 Just a few years ago, the City of Lancaster was managing assets through a combination of conventional office software and paper records.
 Crews took manual notes in the field and it could take weeks to enter that data into the office computer system.
 If the database crashed, data representing many months of work could be lost forever.
 Estimates used for internal billing were imprecise because they omitted key costs.